- About AISPP

 The learning environment for our Little Explorers program is designed to develop inquiring minds, whilst fostering creativity in the early years.

-The focus of the Tiny Explorers Program is:
+The focus of the Tiny Explorers Programme is:

-In this program, parents bring their younger children between the ages of 6 months to 30 months old.
-We meet every Wednesday from 10 – 11.30am in the Early Learning Centre.
+In this programme, parents bring their younger children between the ages of 9 months to 36 months old.
+We meet every Wednesday & Friday; from 2:00 – 3:30 pm in the Early Learning Centre.

 Please refer to the school calendar for special events / no school dates.

-During two 20 minutes sessions every day, students are immersed in the language and traditions of both the Khmer and Chinese cultures.
+During two-20 minute sessions every day, students are immersed in the language and traditions of both Khmer and Chinese cultures.

-During four 30 minute sessions each week, students are exposed to a range of different sports, exercises and games.
-This allows them to develop fine and gross motor skills, as well as a genuine love for physical activity.
+During four-30 minute sessions each week, students are exposed to a range of different sports, exercises and games.
+These allow them to develop fine and gross motor skills, as well as a genuine love for physical activities.